 Considering small group health insurance?
 Here are 5 reasons why you should choose it.

 Potential employees expect to invest a considerable amount of their time and talent with your small business, but what are you giving them in return?
 Hopefully, more than just a paycheck.
 They will look closely at the benefits package you offer, especially when considering a small business that doesn’t come with prepackaged corporate perks.
-Consider five reasons small businesses reap their own benefits by entering into the world of small group health insurance.
+Consider the following five reasons small businesses can gain their own benefits by entering into the world of small group health insurance.

 1. Bringing in the top talent